7 Magnesium Body Lotions That’ll Help You Wind Down

 Scent: Lavender, vanilla, sweet orange, eucalyptus, or unscented

-If you’re looking for a magnesium lotion in pregnancy, look no further.
+If you’re looking for a magnesium lotion to use during pregnancy, this is a great option to consider.
 The founder of 8 Sheep Organics created this brand after making her own magnesium lotion to help her sleep during her second pregnancy.
 It eased her leg cramps, restless legs, aching hips, and tired back, allowing her to get some much-needed rest.
 Word about her lotion spread and now it’s a hit among expecting moms, people with RLS, and more.

 Pros: